anseki/plain-modal/README.md

 modal = new PlainModal(content[, options])
 ```

 The `content` argument is an element that is shown as a modal window.
+The modal window is initially closed.
+That is, the `content` element of the constructed PlainModal is being hidden.
+To hide the `content` element until the web page is ready, you can apply `display: none` to the `content` element before the constructing PlainModal.
+PlainModal updates the `display` if it is `none`.

 The `options` argument is an Object that can have properties as [options](#options).
 You can also change the options by [`setOptions`](#setoptions) or [`open`](#open) methods or [properties](#properties) of the PlainModal instance.